urbanified/speedy-wall-afarm/README.md

 # speedy-wall-afarm
-auto farm of coins for the roblox game ‘be crushed by a speeding wall’
+script for be crushed by a speeding wall
++ auto farm for coins
-+ other features
++ other features soon